 Wines Grown in Slovenia has information about and illustrations of many familiar varieties and also some unique to Eastern Europe, both ancient

 The Alcoholand Tobacco Tax and Trade Bureau division of the United States Treasury Department controls and maintains the American Grape Variety Names allowed for use on labels of wines produced in the USA.

 Looking new directions in wine?
 Try Chris Kern's Forgotten Grapes for wines made from "alternative" grape varieties, presented in a casual and humorous format.

 Anthony J. Hawkins' created the ambitious Super

-Gigantic Y2K WineGrape Glossary in the mid-1990's, and continued to update entries into late 2007; it contains a wealth of valuable information is an excellent starting point, despite random obsolescences.
+Gigantic Y2K WineGrape Glossary in the mid-1990's, and continued to update entries into late 2007; this wealth of valuable information is an excellent starting point, despite random obsolescences.

 1. Jo Diaz titled a very amusing BLOG article "Going Down in History as a Varietal vs Variety Old Fart", a premise I very much support.
 RETURN